 - once all the ongoing N32-f message exchanges with the initiating SEPP are completed or timed out, delete the N32-f context identified by the "n32fContextId" provided in the request.

 The N32-f HTTP/2 connections from the responding SEPP shall not be deleted if they terminate at an IPX, since that HTTP/2 connection may carry traffic towards other PLMN SEPPs as well.
-The responding SEPP shall return the status code "200 OK" together with an N32ContextInfo payload body that carries the "n32fContextId" of the initiating SEPP that the responding SEPP has stored.
+The responding SEPP shall return the status code "200 OK" together with an N32ContextInfo content that carries the "n32fContextId" of the initiating SEPP that the responding SEPP has stored.

 The initiating SEPP shall: